 From our series on the Future of Health, the following health-related crimes will become possible by 2040:

 - Unauthorized human cloning for reproductive or organ harvesting purposes.

-- Using a sample of a person’s DNA to clone stem cells that can be used to clone blood, skin, hair and other body parts that can be left at the scene of a crime to frame a person using perfect DNA evidence.
+- Using a sample of a person’s DNA to clone stem cells that can be used to clone blood, skin, semen, hair and other body parts that can be left at the scene of a crime to frame a person using perfect DNA evidence.
 Once this tech becomes widespread, the use of DNA evidence will increasingly become useless in a court of law.

 - Using a sample of person’s DNA to genetically engineer a deadly virus that only kills said target individual and no one else.